8INF853/spring-taskboard/README.md

-# UQAC 8INF853 - Spring Demo
+# UQAC 8INF853 - Spring Taskboard

 ## ✨ How to use it